croapi/vrste-rijeci/README.md

-# croapi - parts of speech
+# croapi - Croatian parts of speech
 Website repository for croapi parts-of-speech tagger.

 This repo contains frontend files for [croapi](https://croapi.github.io/vrste-rijeci) website.
 The site currently provides demo acces to PoS tagger for Croatian language, which was trained on dataset available [here](https://www.clarin.si/repository/xmlui/handle/11356/1183).